 Below: Comparing the different stress and energy levels as you move around the guide and the outcomes or results you can expect when you are in different sectors.

-Topics covered in the Free book “Understanding Your Negative Core Beliefs”
+Topics covered in the new 2021 book “Advanced Core Belief Balancing”

 Identifying and recognising your own core beliefs and belief patterns

 At this point, you may not even know if you have core belief problems or patterns, but something brought you to this web site.
 For a start does this sound a bit like you?

 1. Introduction - What is a negative Core belief? and

 Why it is not easy to recognise your Core beliefs

 Examples of negative core beliefs - is yours on this list?

 This book explains where core beliefs come from and how a simple process - core belief balancing will help you avoid those automatic or triggered over reactions.